What Is an Analytical Application?

 Was the solution purpose-built for embedded? – Most embedded BI and analytics vendors started out building a web or desktop-based dashboard tool.
 With time, many of these vendors decided to create an embedded option, enabling customers to take the app experience and deliver it in their own apps.
 The problem – creating an amazing, embedded experience is hard.
 It’s important that the experience is the same from the desktop to the web to the embedded app on every device.

 Can the solution connect to all your data? – Before anything else, you need to make sure that the solution will be able to connect to all your organization’s data no matter where it lives.
 A good embedded analytics vendor supports a wide range of data sources that users can bring together into one view or location for a more comprehensive analysis.

 Could the data analytics tool be customized? – Check if the solution offers personalization capabilities.
-Being able to personalize all stages of the customer journey, including the look and feel of your product is key to customer loyalty.
-Invest in a solution that will allow you to customize the visual elements such as fonts and colors, and ultimately let you create your own custom theme for scratch.
+Being able to personalize all stages of the customer journey, including the look and feel of your product, is key to customer loyalty.
+Invest in a solution that will allow you to customize the visual elements, such as fonts and colors, and ultimately let you create your own custom theme from scratch.

 Finally, consider the price.
 Some data analytics applications are free, but most are paid.
 The most expensive tools are not necessarily the most feature-complete, so you should choose carefully.
 Also, many vendors use pricing techniques that later on charge customers with hidden fees, usage, and user tiers.
 We recommend partnering with a vendor that has clear, transparent, and publicly available pricing.

 With the power of data, you, your employees, customers, partners, or suppliers will no longer need to waste time trying to analyze spreadsheets but instead have more time to focus on the insights gathered and make choices based on facts.
-By having access to real-time data, you can act at the right moment and never miss an opportunity.Categories: Embedded Analytics
+You can act at the right moment and never miss an opportunity by having access to real-time data.